kelvinlegacy/mission23_wiki/Pastoral-Anniversary.md

 Let the fucking begin, when I press this little green button here.
 I think it says, I can’t really read, that public education, but you know where I started… that little red corvette, I mean building.

 Oh, it says, “Save”

+ps.
+I’m not gonna look the same.
+Gotta put on my work uniform.
+That requires me to “shed my skin down to my bones” … Are you listening to “Dig Down Deep” by Vandaveer.